bretonics/tango/README.md

 &nbsp;

 ##Usage
 Collect, store, and retrieve records from NCBI with just the GI number.
-Uses [NCBI's E-Utilities](http://www.ncbi.nlm.nih.gov/books/NBK25497/) interface and [MongoDB](https://www.mongodb.org/) as a database for storing locally the most relevant information. **Please check dependencies** are locally installed before running.
+Uses [NCBI's E-Utilities](http://www.ncbi.nlm.nih.gov/books/NBK25497/) interface and [MongoDB](https://www.mongodb.org/) as a database for storing locally the most relevant information.

 The program will connect and download the file from NCBI corresponding to the GI number(s) provided and the following are extracted and stored in a MongoDB database:
 >GI, accession, sequence, version, locus, organism, sequence length, gene, protein ID, translation